Olatubosun/rocksdb.docs/Leveled-Compaction.md

 ## TTL
 A file could exist in the LSM tree without going through the compaction process for a really long time if there are no updates to the data in the file's key range.
 For example, in certain use cases, the keys are "soft deleted" -- set the values to be empty instead of actually issuing a Delete.
 There might not be any more writes to this "deleted" key range, and if so, such data could remain in the LSM for a really long time resulting in wasted space.

-A `ttl` options has been introduced to solve this problem.
+A dynamic `ttl` column-family option has been introduced to solve this problem.
 Files (and, in turn, data) older than TTL will be scheduled for compaction when there is no other background work.
 This will make the data go through the regular compaction process and get rid of old unwanted data.
 This also has the (good) side-effect of all the data in the non-bottommost level being newer than ttl, and all data in the bottommost level older than ttl.
-It could lead to more writes while reducing space.
+Note that it could lead to more writes as RocksDB would schedule more compactions.